tenjin/tenjin-ios-sdk/README.md

 You can use these to pass Tenjin custom interactions with your app to tie this to user level cost from each acquisition source that you use through Tenjin's platform.
 Here are some examples of usage:

 ```
-//send a revenue event with a value when a user purchases an item
+//send a particular event when you award points to a user (in this case 100 points are awarded to a user)
-[TenjinSDK sendEventWithName:@"revenue" andEventValue:@"0.99"];
+[TenjinSDK sendEventWithName:@"points_awarded" andEventValue:@"100"];

 //send a particular event for when someone swipes on a part of your app
 [TenjinSDK sendEventWithName:@"swipe_right"];